Dundalk Institute of Technology: Dundalk Institute of Technology (1997–2026)

 DkIT's PJ Carroll Building was a building acquired by the Department of Education in 2002 for €16.8m, the building was previously owned by PJ Carroll Tobacco Factory.
 The architecture firm Scott Tallon Walker were tasked with renovating the building for the college, they were chosen as they originally helped design the building in 1967.
 Refurbishment and development began in 2005, after partial development, plumbing and electrical trades workshops were relocated into the PJ Carroll Building within a year, along with a digital media editing suite.

 By 2010, their refurbishment was completed and the School of Informatics and Creative Arts were also relocated into the PJ Carroll Building.
 The building officially opened on the 11 February 2011 by the Taoiseach at the time, Brian Cowen.
 Cowen then stated that:"For Ireland to achieve its full potential we need a strong skills pool and institutes such as Dundalk (Institute of Technology) are of central importance in equipping people with the skills needed to create and seize emerging opportunities."Despite being officially opened, the building retains large sections from the original building untouched since the acquisition from PJ Carroll's Tobacco Factory.
 These areas are not open to students, this encompasses a large section of the former factory and a mezzanine room.
 The PJ Carroll building is on the Louth County Council's Record of Protected Structures.

 In 2005, DkIT opened their new Nursing Building, the glass-fronted building cost €15.5 million and covers 4,000 square meters.
 This building is the hub for Nursing and Health studies for the college and accommodates over 400 students on a four-year course.
 The building's facilities include; three clinical labs with a six-bedded ward, a sensory garden, laboratories and an intensive care ward, equipped with dummies.

 On 2 October 2020, DkIT established a steering committee aimed to meet the criteria of meeting "Technological University" (TU) status.
 In May 2021, DkIT announced plans to join an existing TU.
 The proposal, while not yet formal, has been supported by the Higher Education Authority.
 By May 2022, DkIT was looking at a merger with an existing TU.
 In August 2023, the IT confirmed discussions were taking place with Maynooth University with regard to possible collaborations.
 Another possibility is establishing independent university status with links with colleges in Drogheda, County Monaghan and County Cavan.

 Queen's University Belfast (2026 onward)

-In November 2025, it was announced that Dundalk Institute of Technology will become a constituent college of Queen's University Belfast from September 2026, thereby giving Queen's a Republic of Ireland campus for the first time.
+In November 2025, it was announced that Dundalk Institute of Technology will become a constituent college of Queen's University Belfast from September 2026, this provides Queen's with its first college campus in the Republic of Ireland.

+As of May 2026, DkIT is expected to be reorganized into "Dundalk University College, a College of Queen’s University Belfast", however this is subject to change.